Warning over carrot-crazed kangaroo attacks

 "We didn't know that we shouldn't feed them," she told the BBC.
 "Everyone does so we thought it's ok to do it.

-"One of big kangaroos attacked me and everyone get scared.
+"One of the big kangaroos attacked me and everyone get scared.
 People took their kids and ran away."

 Ms Bielaszka escaped with a nasty scar on her leg.